MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-transfer-orders.md

 ## Process transfer order and status updates

-As transfer orders are processed in Supply Chain Management, status updates are reflected in Dataverse via dual-write and become visible in Intelligent Order Management.
-When a transfer order is shipped, the status is updated to **Shipped** on the header and lines.
-The **Shipped Quantity** value is reflected on the **Transfer Order product** page.
-When the transfer order is received in Supply Chain Management, the status is updated to **Received** on the header.
+As transfer orders are processed in Supply Chain Management, dual-write reflects status updates in Dataverse, and they become visible in Intelligent Order Management.
+When you ship a transfer order, the status is **Shipped** on the header and lines.
+The **Shipped Quantity** value appears on the **Transfer Order product** page.
+When you receive the transfer order in Supply Chain Management, the status is **Received** on the header.
 After the item is received, the **Line Status** value is set to **None**.

 ## View transfer order products on the sales order product page